jchristi/jenkins-gitlab-merge-request-builder-plugin/README.md

 to your build via build parameters.
 Once the build completes, Jenkins will leave a comment on the merge request indicating whether the merge request was successful.

+## Building

+To build the plugin hpi file all you need to do is run the `make` target in the Makefile.
+Note: requires docker be installed.

 ## Prerequisites

 * Whilst there is no explicit dependency on the [Git plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin),